Clergy & Staff

 In 1972, Sabune fled his native-born Uganda and the ruthless dictator Idi Amin.
 Sabune’s brother was killed by Idi Amin in 1976 and his sister was killed by one of Amin's men in 1977.
 Another brother died in Nairobi, Kenya after a narrow escape from Amin's men.

 As a parish priest, Sabune served in churches throughout the greater New York/New Jersey area, including as Dean of a cathedral.
 Internationally, he is a trustee of the Episcopal Seminary in Haiti, was a founding board member of the Business and Technology Institute of Haiti, and was chair of the Forgiveness and Reconciliation project.
 Among his awards and honors, he received the Minorities in Criminal Justice Leadership Award, the NAACP Community Service Award, and the Caribbean American Families Community Service Award.
+Since the Fall of 2020, Father Sabune conducts the Sunday 5 pm service each week, as well as teaches the 8th Grade Confirmation Class.

 The Reverend Petero Sabune, Assisting Priest